datopian/deploy/README.md

 Deployment automation for the DataHub.
+This will setup all services on existing docker node, to set up everything locally, via docker-compose, please take a look at [DockerCompose.md](https://github.com/datahq/deploy/blob/master/DockerCompose.md)

 ## Installation